Trần Văn Khiêm

 was a press officer for South Vietnamese President Ngô Đình Diệm.

 Political career

 In 1963, during the Buddhist crisis, with relations between the United States and South Vietnam deteriorating, Khiêm drew up a hit list of American officials.

 In the September 1963 legislative elections, Khiêm stood for the National Assembly for a seat in Vĩnh Long, which he subsequently won.
 At the same time, he was estranged from his sister and her husband, who suspected him of handing over sensitive information about the government.

 Family

 He had a child with Mireille Sautereau named Pierre in Paris.

 Criminal charges

-In 1986, Khiêm was charged with killing his parents, Trần Văn Chuơng and Madame Chuơng, in their Washington, D.C. home.
-Chuơng had been South Vietnam's ambassador to the United States and observer at the United Nations during the reign of his daughter's brother-in-law, Ngô Đình Diệm.
+In 1986, Khiêm was charged with killing his parents, Trần Văn Chuơng and Madame Chuơng, in their Washington, D.C., home.
+Chuơng had been South Vietnam's ambassador to the United States and observer at the United Nations under the rule of his daughter's brother-in-law, Ngô Đình Diệm.
 Khiêm was ruled unfit for trial on grounds of mental incompetence.